 The Douglas-Bell Canada Brain Bank

 The Douglas-Bell Canada Brain Bank (DBCBB), based at the Douglas Mental Health University Institute (McGill University affiliate), has become one of the most important brain banks in the world.
-Founded in 1980, it currently houses and manages over 3,000 brains, as well as a large relational database containing demographic, clinical and developmental histories from the donors.
-The DBCBB is one of the rare brain banks in North America to collect brains from people who suffered from different neurodegenerative diseases such as Parkinson’s disease, Alzheimer’s disease, and other dementias, as well as diverse mental disorders, including schizophrenia, major depression, bipolar disorder, substance use disorders, obtained from individuals who did or did not die by suicide (special collaboration with the Coroner’s office).
-The DBCBB is internationally recognized.
+Founded in 1980, it currently houses and manages over 3,000 brains.
+It also manage a large relational database containing demographic, clinical and developmental histories from the donors.
+Internationally recognized, the DBCBB is one of the rare brain bank in North America to collect brains from people who suffered from different neurodegenerative diseases such as Parkinson’s disease, Alzheimer’s disease, and other dementias, as well as diverse mental disorders, including schizophrenia, major depression, bipolar disorder and substance use disorders.
+The brains are obtained from individuals who did or did not die by suicide (special collaboration with the Coroner’s office).

 ▪ The Brain Bank is operational 24/7